How to Use Ahrefs Mobile: A Step-by-Step Guide

 For a more comprehensive view, check your site’s status in Google Search Console.
 It will tell you if your site has been moved to mobile-first indexing and flag any mobile usability errors across your entire site.
 Regularly testing your site ensures you catch problems early and maintain a smooth, accessible experience for all your mobile visitors.
 This proactive approach helps you stay ahead of potential issues that could impact your rankings.

-Maintain Your Mobile SEO Performance
+How to Maintain Strong Mobile SEO Performance

 Mobile optimization isn’t a one-and-done task.
 Search engine algorithms evolve, user expectations change, and competitors are always updating their strategies.
 To keep your site performing well on mobile devices, you need a consistent maintenance plan.
 This involves regularly checking for new issues, steering clear of common mistakes, and keeping a close eye on your performance metrics.
 By making maintenance a core part of your SEO workflow, you ensure your mobile experience remains seamless for users and favorable to search engines over the long term.